 The society also organises different social events throughout the year.
 The various social events include a Halloween party, a Christmas party, table quizzes and a night out at Shelbourne race track.
 For those with an interest in sport, the postgraduate students play basketball once a week in the TCD Sports Hall.
 You can sign up in September and an email will be sent out to all PhD students with the details.
 During the summer months (May - August) the Werner society organises a School of Chemistry tag rugby team to play in the UCD leagues (for those who don't know what tag rugby is just follow this link www.tagrugby.ie/!).
 At the end of the summer the Werner society also organises the Keely Cup.
 The Keely Cup is an indoor charity soccer tournament for the students and staff of the School of Chemistry.
-The event is followed by a trip to one of the surrounding drinking establishments for the prize-giving ceremony.
+The event is followed by a trip to one of the surrounding drinking establishments for the prize-giving

 If you have any questions about the Werner Chemical Society you can send an email to werner@csc.tcd.ie.
-The current Werner Society committee and their emails can be found below:
+The 2017-2018 Werner Society Committee is listed below: